mozilla/jira-bugzilla-integration/README.md

-# jbi
+# Jira Bugzilla Integration (JBI)
-Jira Bugzilla Integration (JBI) - system to sync bugs and issues
+System to sync bugs and issues